Tweed Heads

 Tweed Heads features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households constitute 56.4 percent of all households, including 14.8 percent couples with children, 30.8 percent couples without children, and 9.8 percent single parent families.
-Non-family households account for the remaining 43.6 percent, with lone person households at 38.4 percent and group households comprising 5.3 percent of the total.
+Family households account for 56.4 percent of all households, including 14.8 percent that are couples with children, 30.8 percent that are couples without children, and 9.8 percent that are single parent families.
+Non-family households make up the remaining 43.6 percent, with lone person households at 38.4 percent and group households comprising 5.3 percent of the total.
 The median household size is 2.0 people, which is smaller than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households